blaenk/site/content/notes/scala.md

 The `Option` type is equivalent to Haskell's `Maybe` type.
 It can take on either a parameterized `Some` value or `None`.

 <a name="case-sequence"></a>
-A _case sequence_ is a function literal specific defined as a pattern match where each case is an entry point to the function:
+A _case sequence_ is a function literal specifically defined as a pattern match where each case is an entry point to the function:

 ``` scala
 val withDefault: Option[Int] => Int = {